Image Credit: Idaila Photography

 Just like any event, planning is required to pull all the elements together and achieve a result you're happy with.
 "We've seen couples who know exactly what they want, hired the best photographer, picked their favourite locations and the outfits, but ended up with undesirable results because they did not have a clear timeline or plan to follow for the day of the shoot," says Praise Wedding.

-They recommend setting up a timeline so you consider travel time (if you want to shoot at different locations) and preparation time (if you need to change outfits) to maximize your time in front of the camera.
+They recommend setting up a timeline so you consider travel time (if you want to shoot at different locations) and preparation time (if you need to change outfits) to maximise your time in front of the camera.

 Not putting faith in your photographer